 I have to confess that I'm not a super fan of whipped cream per se.
 But, as it happens with many other ingredients, when you mix it with the right flavors it creates a synergy.
 And we always want that when it comes to desserts, don't we?

-- Choose a whipping or double cream (sometimes called heavy I believe, depending on the country) that is fresh and good for whipping.
-I know that sounds obvious, but dairy products vary in the percentage of water content among other things.
+- Choose a whipping or heavy cream that is fresh and good for whipping.
+I know that sounds obvious, but dairy products vary in the percentage of water content, among other things.
 The more water the less they hold and the easier they curdle in my experience.

 - I never use light creams for this type of recipe because for me they don't have the right consistency or flavor.

-Sour cream or cream cheese: I always add a few tablespoons to the cream before whipping.
-They give it more structure and it holds better after whipped for a couple of days.
+- Sour cream or cream cheese: I add a few tablespoons per cup of cream before whipping.
+They give it more structure and it holds better for a couple of days.
 But you can omit it.

 - Bananas: use very ripe, brown spotted ones.
 They are the ones that pack the flavor you want your banana cake to have.